MrTalentDev/rust-smart-contract/DRAFT.md

 ## Testing a basic Smart Contract
 => copy counter example from old documentation

+## Installing Smart Contracts and Querying global state
+=> copy from old documentation. \
+This makes use of the counter example.

+## Calling Smart Contracts with the Rust Client
+=> moved up from old documentation. \
+People should know how to call Smart Contracts before Example 3.

+## Reading from and Writing to Dictionaries
+=> moved up from old documentation. \
+People should know how dictionaries work on Casper before Example 3.

 ## Example 3: Writing a Vault Smart Contract and funding it through Session Code
 Context Stack overview:
 1. A Contract (C1) is installed